-The Company assessed the License Agreement in accordance with ASC 606-Revenue From Contracts with Customers ("ASC 606") and concluded that NHS is a customer.
-The Company identified the following promises under the contract: (i) a license to develop and commercialize the NHS Collaboration Products in the Licensed Territory, (ii) obligation to perform research and development services, (iii) participation on a joint steering committee, and (iv) manufacturing services to provide clinical supply to complete future clinical trials.
+The Company assessed the 2016 License Agreement in accordance with ASC 606-Revenue From Contracts with Customers ("ASC 606") and concluded that Nestlé is a customer.
+The Company identified the following promises under the contract: (i) a license to develop and commercialize the 2016 Collaboration Products in the 2016 Licensed Territory, (ii) obligation to perform research and development services, (iii) participation on a joint steering committee, and (iv) manufacturing services to provide clinical supply to complete future clinical trials.
 In addition, the Company identified a contingent obligation to perform manufacturing services to provide commercial supply if commercialization occurs, which is contingent upon regulatory approval.
 This contingent obligation is not a performance obligation at inception and has been excluded from the initial allocation as it represents a separate buying decision at market rates, rather than a material right in the contract.
 The Company assessed the promised goods and services to determine if they are distinct.
-Based on this assessment, the Company determined that NHS cannot benefit from the promised goods and services separately from the others as they are highly interrelated and therefore not distinct.
+Based on this assessment, the Company determined that Nestlé cannot benefit from the promised goods and services separately from the others as they are highly interrelated and therefore not distinct.
 Accordingly, the promised goods and services represent one combined performance obligation and the entire transaction price will be allocated to that single combined performance obligation.

 At contract inception, the Company determined that the \$120,000 non-refundable upfront amount constituted the entirety of the consideration to be included in the transaction price as the development, regulatory, and commercial milestones were fully constrained.
-During the year ended December 31, 2016, the Company received \$10,000 from NHS in connection with the initiation of the Phase 1b study for SER-262 in CDI.
-During the year ended December 31, 2017, the Company received \$20,000 from NHS in connection with the initiation of the Phase 3 study for SER-109.
-During the year ended December 31, 2018, the Company received \$40,000 from NHS in connection with the initiation of the Phase 2b study for SER-287.
-The transaction price as of March 31, 2020 was approximately \$190,000.
+During the year ended December 31, 2016, the Company received \$10,000 from Nestlé in connection with the initiation of the Phase 1b study for SER-262 in CDI.
+During the year ended December 31, 2017, the Company received \$20,000 from Nestlé in connection with the initiation of the Phase 3 study for SER-109.
+During the year ended December 31, 2018, the Company received \$40,000 from Nestlé in connection with the initiation of the Phase 2b study for SER-287.
+During the year ended December 31, 2020, the Company received \$10,000 from Nestlé in connection with the initiation of the Phase 1b SER-301 study.
+As of June 30, 2021, the aggregate amount of the transaction price allocated to the remaining performance obligation of the 2016 License Agreement was approximately \$200,000.

-During the three months ended March 31, 2020 and 2019, using the cost-to-cost method, which best depicts the transfer of control to the customer, the Company recognized \$5,462 and \$6,615 of Collaboration revenue - related party, respectively.
+During the three and six months ended June 30, 2021 and 2020, using the cost-to-cost method, which best depicts the transfer of control to the customer, the Company recognized \$5,263, \$9,911, \$5,186 and \$10,648 of collaboration revenue - related party, respectively.

-As of March 31, 2020 and December 31, 2019, there was \$104,609, and \$110,071, respectively, of deferred revenue related to the unsatisfied portion of the performance obligation under the License Agreement.
-As of March 31, 2020, the deferred revenue is classified as current or non-current in the condensed consolidated balance sheets based on the Company's estimate of revenue that will be recognized within the next 12 months, which is determined by the cost-to-cost method which measures the extent of progress towards completion based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the performance obligation.
-All costs associated with the License Agreement are recorded in research and development expense in the condensed consolidated statements of operations and comprehensive loss.
+As of June 30, 2021 and December 31, 2020, there was \$98,263 and \$108,174, respectively, of deferred revenue related to the unsatisfied portion of the performance obligation under the 2016 License Agreement.
+As of June 30, 2021, the deferred revenue is classified as current or non-current in the condensed consolidated balance sheets based on the Company's estimate of revenue that will be recognized within the next 12 months, which is determined by the cost-to-cost method which measures the extent of progress towards completion based on the ratio of actual costs incurred to the total estimated costs expected upon satisfying the performance obligation.
+All costs associated with the 2016 License Agreement are recorded in research and development expense in the condensed consolidated statements of operations and comprehensive loss.